 - has a broad view of information security;

-- should be able to evaluate existing and newly designed security systems;
+- is able to evaluate existing and newly designed security systems;

-- should be able to list relevant security requirements in an application and to select the right techniques to address these issues;
+- is able to list relevant security requirements in an application and to select the right techniques to address these issues;

 - is an expert in at least one subarea of information security;